kauffecup/kauffecup.github.io/pages/04-about.md

 some YouTube videos that I'm too embarrassed to embed right now, but trust me, they're great).
 You can find me singing
-[here on Spotify](https://open.spotify.com/track/5cDHaVTQ8coHB5NLssfp9S) from back in my glory days in an all male college a cappella group.
+[here on Spotify](https://open.spotify.com/track/5cDHaVTQ8coHB5NLssfp9S) from back in my glory days in an all male college A Cappella group.

 Based in Cambridge, MA.
 Made in NJ.